duckydevtips/custom-vs-code-snippets/README.md

 ## Getting Started

-Checkout my YouTube video to learn how to effortlessly craft custom VS Code snippets, saving you time and minimizing repetitive tasks while you code.
-(LINK COMING SOON)
+Checkout my <a href="https://youtu.be/XJcx-eslTRw">YouTube video</a> to learn how to effortlessly craft custom VS Code snippets, saving you time and minimizing repetitive tasks while you code.
 _____________________________________________

-☕️ | <a href="https://www.paypal.me/DuckyDevTips">Buy Ducky a coffee</a>
+## ☕️ Buy Ducky a coffee

+Pay it forward and help me continue creating tutorials for devs just like you.
+If you'd like to support my work, you can <a href="https://www.paypal.me/DuckyDevTips">buy me a coffee</a>.
+Thank you for your generosity!

-📚 | Resources:
+## 📚 Resources:

  → https://code.visualstudio.com/docs/editor/userdefinedsnippets

  → https://blog.webdevsimplified.com/2022-03/vscode-snippet/

-🎧 | <a href="https://youtube.com/playlist?list=PLHOkZNEr0SBb_8A9Th73fCnShO7b_ncMi&si=PWYXNd8l4gA1bkpv">My Coding Music Playlist</a>
+## 🎧 My Coding Music Playlist

+Your next <a href="https://youtube.com/playlist?list=PLHOkZNEr0SBb_8A9Th73fCnShO7b_ncMi&si=PWYXNd8l4gA1bkpv">favorite playlist</a>.
+This is the music I listen to everyday while I code.

-🌎 | Join Ducky on Socials
+## 🌎 Join Ducky on Socials

  → <a href="https://youtube.com/@DuckyDevTips">YouTube</a>